LDAP

 glooctl create secret authcredentials --name ldapcredentials --username cn=admin,dc=solo,dc=io --password solopwd

-2. Create the Gloo Edge AuthConfig and enable group membership checking for the service account by setting the checksGroupsWithServiceAccount option to true.
+2. Create the Gloo Gateway AuthConfig and enable group membership checking for the service account by setting the checksGroupsWithServiceAccount option to true.
 In addition, you must reference the secret that stores the credentials of the service account in the credentialsSecretRef field.

 kubectl apply -f - <<EOF